R-Cardenas/pipelines_clean/README.md

 ### Pipelines available

-Current pipelines are able to process the following data input:
+After alignment and QC, the following pipelines are available to process your samples.
+For more information about the steps involved in these - click on the links below.

 DNA-seq: